cryptiddddd/wormboy3/README.md

 [![wormboy button](assets/button.png)](https://wormboy3.neocities.org/)

+note: the repo and live site may not always match 1:1. updates may be offset from one another, but i'll be publishing updates as regularly as i feel appropriate.

 i am making this git repo public because i love to peruse the source of my favorite sites, and i hope that this may make that easier for others to see mine.

 > of course don't steal my code dummy. please learn from it, but this is my site.